cosmob3/code-journal/README.md

 # Code Journal
+## January 28, 2022

+TODO: **Work on 404 Page Activity**
+- Find image for 404 page
+- Add 404 error text to page
+- make background image take up the full screen with `height:100vh`
+- How is it on mobile

+Got

 ## January 26, 2022

 TODO: **Work on Cards Activity**
 - Figuring out what to write in the boxes that also makes sense for the website.
 - X Adding text